 Gut Zoomer

-Evidence shows that microbiome dysfunctions occur in people with Celiac disease.
-The health of the microbiome can also determine which symptoms patients will have, resulting in varying symptoms between individuals.
+Evidence shows that microbiome imbalances occur in people with Celiac disease.
+The health of the microbiome can also influence which symptoms patients will have, resulting in varying symptoms between individuals.
 Symptoms have also been shown to persist in Celiac patients even though they are following a gluten-free diet if they don't have a diverse and healthy microbiome.
 This stool test provides a comprehensive look into the diversity and health of the microbiome, which can help address Celiac symptoms.
 Our microbiomes are constantly changing.
 Therefore, this test should be completed regularly for Celiac patients with persistent symptoms.

 Zonulin

 Zonulin is the only known modulator of tight junctions in the gut lining.
 It regulates the intestinal barrier via the tight junctions indicated in intestinal permeability when triggered.
 This protein is associated with chronic inflammation and contributes to autoimmune conditions such as Celiac Disease.
-Monitoring levels of zonulin through this stool test can help assess the health of the intestinal lining, thus providing practitioners with valuable insights into treatments to address the associated symptoms.
+Monitoring levels of zonulin through this stool test can help assess the health of the intestinal lining, thus providing practitioners with valuable insights into approaches to address the associated symptoms.

 [signup]